leeola/fixity-v4/README.md

-# Kala (prototype)
+# Fixity (prototype)

+_fixity: the quality of being incapable of mutation; immutability_

-Kala is an experimental distributed personal data store.
+Fixity is an experimental immutable personal data store.

 This project is highly experimental, it is not recommended for use!